osburn-sharp/jerbil/README.md

 server is restored.

 Part of the self-healing in Jerbil is dealing with services that become unavailable.
-When this happens, the server checks if the services local server is running.
+When this happens, the server checks if the service's local server is running.
 If it is, this local server is asked to deal with the missing service and update the database accordingly.
 If it is not, then the original server takes responsibility for the missing service and purges it from all the other servers.